UchihaOBIT0O/react-quiz/README.md

 # React Quiz App

-React Quiz App using React with useReducer Hook to manage the states Across the Application
+React Quiz App using React

+Data Fetched from QuizAPI.IO and used useReducerHook to Manage the state across the application